LangzeL/GD/Product Report.md

 **Planning stage**

 Our planning began with a kickoff meeting where we detailed the client's vision and established a project timeline.
 By reviewing initial requirement provide by client and the first zoom meeting, we form a robust understanding of the required features, design aesthetics, and functional components.
 Recognizing the client's emphasis on a modern and accessible platform, we outlined a technology stack that would facilitate a responsive and adaptive website.

+The content page's UML has been added to the GitHub repository under the folder diagram. ([Uml.pdf](Diagram/Uml.pdf))

+The use case has been added to the GitHub repository under the folder diagram ([use case diagram.pdf](Diagram/use%20case%20diagram.pdf))

 **Client Requirements:**